Skip to content

 $ ./Matrix-Multiplication-GPU

-Programme assumes that matrix (square matrix) size is N*N
+The programme assumes that the matrix (square matrix) size is N*N

 Please enter the N size number